-MOEBUS would respectfully inform the public that he has fitted up the Broad Top House, on Allegheny street, at the Broad Top Depot, Huntingdon, and is now prepared to entertain strangers and travellers in an unobjectionable style. in an unobjectionable style.
+MOEBUS would respectfully inform the public that he has fitted up the Broad Top House, on Altegheny street, at the Broad Top Depot, Huntingdon. and is now prepared to entertain strangers and travellers in an unobjectionable style.

 His table will always be supplied with the substantials and delicacies of the season.
-His Bar is furnished with the choicest liquors.
-In a word, no pains will be spared to render guests comfortable and happy. june 18.
-COUNTRY DEALERS can buy CLOTHING from main V
+His Bar is furnished with the